 There’s a huge misconception that once a reason for infertility has been diagnosed and the recommendations for IVF followed, a baby shall be born nine months later.
-Yet, according to the latest figures released by the HFEA (Human Fertilisation & Embryology Authority) out of just over 68,000 cycles of IVF, in the UK, in 2016, only 20,028 babies were actually born, as a result.
+Yet, according to the latest (as per 2017) figures released by the HFEA (Human Fertilisation & Embryology Authority) out of just over 68,000 cycles of IVF, in the UK, in 2016, only 20,028 babies were actually born, as a result.
 Twenty-thousand is, of course, not remotely a number to be sniffed at, and each individual life, in that total, will have brought about such happiness for so many longing parents-to-be.
 However, it does mean that, in reality, with each round of IVF, there’s only a 29% chance of conceiving and carrying a baby to term.

 I’m sure we’ll all agree that whilst these odds do, indeed, offer hope, having a child via IVF is certainly not the given we imagine it to be.

 Deciding to embark upon IVF can be an incredibly tough, and personal, decision.
 It’s a route some people choose not to go down and, of those who do, not everyone is successful.
 For me, it began as a relatively easy decision to make.
 At that point in time, the success rate was around the 25% mark, which was enormously appealing: here we were being offered a realistic chance to have a child.
 There was hope, there were statistics and our odds were vastly improved, by In Vitro Fertilisation, than if we simply took a well-timed tumble once a month.
 Which, as we’d, grievously, discovered, was never going to get us anywhere.